WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 ## GM Guidance

 Do not interrupt the players simply because time has passed.
-Instead, remind them that the day is moving on.
+Instead, remind them that the day is moving on and advance the clock if it is visible.

 Rather than saying: